AdobeDocs/workfront.sv-SE/help/quicksilver/administration-and-setup/configure-integrations/configure-document-integrations.md

 <!--DON'T DELETE, DRAFT OR HIDE THIS SECTION IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS.-->

-Du kan konfigurera följande integreringar för att hantera dokument:
+Du kan konfigurera följande integreringar för hantering av dokument:

 <!--
   Experience Manager Assets Essentials </p>